 Defamatory statements about HSBC, its business interests, partners, suppliers, vendors or co-workers should not be posted.
 Communications are to be made responsibly, and not misconstrued in a way that could damage HSBC's goodwill and business reputation, even indirectly.

-If colleagues post something inappropriate, offensive or illegal, they may face disciplinary measures - just as if they said the same thing at work - even if they have not identified themselves as a colleague, and even if they made the comment in a private message or closed group.
+Employees who post inappropriate, offensive or illegal content may face disciplinary measures - just as if they said the same thing at work - even if they have not identified themselves as a colleague, and even if they made the comment in a private message or closed group.